 First stop: Coordinating my first moves (1-6 months)

-During this stage your newborn is discovering new things about how the world works every day, and his hands are an endless source of entertainment.
+During this stage, every day your newborn is discovering new things about how the world works, and his hands are an endless source of entertainment.
 Holding lightweight toys like a rattle will keep him entertained for hours.
 He’ll want to grip your fingers, as well as get some movement on his legs while you change his diaper.
-Tummy time is a must for him right now since it strengthens his back muscles and helps him gain head control.
-Bright and noisy toys will make tummy time more enjoyable and you’ll see him start connecting his actions to the movement of the toys.
+Tummy time is a must for him right now, since it strengthens his back muscles and helps him gain head control.
+Bright and noisy toys will make tummy time more enjoyable and you’ll see your baby start connecting his actions to the movement of the toys.

 Second stop: They see me rolling and sitting (4-9 months)

 At this stage, your little one is beginning to gain the muscle strength and balance that allows him to sit up.
 This time is crucial to keep helping him strengthen his muscles.
 Floor time and bright toys are the best way to encourage him to roll or lean forward while seated.
 Of course, they are more effective when they come with your kind words and encouragement.
 You can try supporting his back with a pillow and he’ll love banging objects with you; keep encouraging him to explore.
 Wobbling is common as he tries to find his balance and make the necessary body adjustments to sit by himself; be ready to catch him!

 Third stop: Oh, the places we’ll crawl (5-15 months)